 What is Dry Adobo Seasoning?

-Adobo seasoning is an all-purpose seasoning like seasoned salt.
-It typically contains salt, garlic powder, oregano, turmeric, black pepper, and other Latin spices.
-It’s great for flavoring everything from meat proteins to seafood to vegetables.
-You’ve likely seen premade versions from brands like GOYA in the spice aisle at the grocery store But you can easily make your own at home.
+You’ve likely seen premade versions from brands like GOYA in the spice aisle at the grocery store.
+But you can easily make your own at home.
 And tweak it in fun and interesting ways, as I did in this recipe to make it spicy by adding chili powder, cayenne pepper, and a pinch of sugar.

-What does Adobo Seasoning taste like?
+What Does Adobo Seasoning Taste Like?

 Adobo seasoning is first and foremost salty and savory since it’s a seasoning salt.
 But it’s also herbaceous, warm, earthy, bold, and robust without being overpowering.
 Make it spicy by adding chili powder and cayenne pepper.